nicklausw/comparse/readme.md

 To satisfy my own curiosity, and hopefully yours aswell.
 Writing a math parser is easy; writing one in a language based around tons of random keywords that the entire industry gave up on is a different story.
 Want to hire me to work on your COBOL project?
 I'd love to help!
 [Hit me up.](https://www.nicklausw.com/contact)

 ## what's with the bit precision?
 Comparse can display up to 1498 digits in a message due to commas and the decimal place.
-By the reasoning of this StackOverflow post, 1498 digits can be any of 10^1498 different numbers. x bits can represent 2^x different numbers.
+1498 digits can be any of 10^1498 different numbers. x bits can represent 2^x different numbers.
 So you solve:
 ```
 2^x = 10^1498
 x = log2(10^1498)